scrapy/scrapy/docs/topics/autothrottle.rst

    and ``N`` is :setting:`AUTOTHROTTLE_TARGET_CONCURRENCY`.
 3. download delay for next requests is set to the average of previous download delay and the target download delay;
+4. When the ::setting::`AUTOTHROTTLE_429_DELAY` is set and a 429 is received it will increase the delay with this value
-4. latencies of non-200 responses are not allowed to decrease the delay;
+5. latencies of non-200 responses are not allowed to decrease the delay;
-5. download delay can't become less than :setting:`DOWNLOAD_DELAY` or greater than :setting:`AUTOTHROTTLE_MAX_DELAY`
+6. download delay can't become less than :setting:`DOWNLOAD_DELAY` or greater than :setting:`AUTOTHROTTLE_MAX_DELAY`

 .. note:: The AutoThrottle extension honours the standard Scrapy settings for